2009 Pittsburgh Steelers season: Week 3: at Cincinnati Bengals

 Following a tough road loss against the Bears, the Steelers flew to Paul Brown Stadium for a Week 3 AFC North duel with the Cincinnati Bengals.
-Pittsburgh would strike first in the first quarter with kicker Jeff Reed's 19-yard field goal and quarterback Ben Roethlisberger's 27-yard touchdown pass to running back Willie Parker.
-The Steelers would add onto their lead in the second quarter as Reed made a 34-yard field goal.
-The Bengals would close out the half with kicker Shayne Graham's 34-yard field goal.
+Pittsburgh struck first in the first quarter with kicker Jeff Reed's 19-yard field goal and quarterback Ben Roethlisberger's 27-yard touchdown pass to running back Willie Parker.
+The Steelers added on to their lead in the second quarter as Reed made a 34-yard field goal.
+The Bengals closed out the half with kicker Shayne Graham's 34-yard field goal.

-Cincinnati would creep closer in the third quarter as cornerback Johnathan Joseph returned an interception 30 yards for a touchdown (with a failed PAT), yet Pittsburgh answered with Roethlisberger's 1-yard touchdown run.
+Cincinnati crept closer in the third quarter as cornerback Johnathan Joseph returned an interception 30 yards for a touchdown (with a failed PAT), yet Pittsburgh answered with Roethlisberger's 1-yard touchdown run.
 However, in the fourth quarter, the Bengals took the lead with running back Cedric Benson's 23-yard touchdown run (with a failed 2-point conversion) and quarterback Carson Palmer's 4-yard touchdown pass to wide receiver Andre Caldwell (with a successful 2-point conversion pass to running back Brian Leonard).
 The Steelers tried to rally, but Roethlisberger's last-second hail mary pass was incomplete, preserving the defeat.

 With the loss, Pittsburgh fell to 1–2 and 3rd place in the AFC North.
-This would also become the team's first 1–2 start since 2006.
+This also became the team's first 1–2 start since 2006.

-Wide receiver Hines Ward (4 receptions, 82 yards) would become the 21st player in NFL history to surpass 800 career receptions and 10,000 receiving yards.
+Wide receiver Hines Ward (4 receptions, 82 yards) became the 21st player in NFL history to surpass 800 career receptions and 10,000 receiving yards.